David Starr Jordan: Career

 In 1879, Jordan was accepted into the natural history faculty of Indiana University Bloomington, where he served as a professor of zoology.
 His teaching included his version of eugenics, which "sought to prevent the decay of the Anglo-Saxon/Nordic race by limiting racial mixing and by preventing the reproduction of those he deemed unfit."

 Indiana University president

-In January 1885, he began his tenure as president of Indiana University and became the nation's youngest university president at only 34 and the first Indiana University president who was not an ordained minister.
+In January 1885, Jordan began his tenure as president of Indiana University and became the nation's youngest university president at only 34 and the first Indiana University president who was not an ordained minister.

 He improved the university's finances and public image, doubled its enrollment, and instituted an elective system; like Cornell's, it was an early application of the modern liberal arts curriculum.

 It was through studying blind cave fish that the Indiana zoologist David Starr Jordan rose to prominence.
 A scientist of great charisma, he would lead IU before being chosen in 1891 as the first president of Stanford University.
 By my time at IU, however, Jordan was locally best known for quipping that every time he learned the name of a student he forgot the name of a fish.